Principal Proposed Uses

 What Is Kava Used for Today?

-Like other anxiety-reducing drugs, kava could be useful for insomnia , but most of the supporting evidence for this use remains highly preliminary.
+Like other anxiety-reducing drugs, kava could be useful for insomnia , but most of the supporting evidence for this use remains inconclusive.
 11,12 One small, double-blind study found that daily use of kava reduced sleep disturbances linked to anxiety .
 40 However, a larger study failed to find benefits in people with both insomnia and anxiety.
-55
+55 A systematic review of 14 randomized trials using kava and other herbal remedies for insomnia supported previous findings, but conceded that more research is needed.57

 What Is the Scientific Evidence for Kava?